Is there a required deposit?

 Yes.
 The Montessori Academy uses the FACTS Management Program for families who want a deferred payment plan.
-Families currently using TMS will need to go-online and sign up for the 2017-2018 school year with the new payment plan company.
+The FACTS Management program annual fee is $43.
+You may choose to have direct debit from your checking or savings account, a monthly charge to your credit card, or monthly invoicing.
 Please click here for FACTS sign up instructions.

-Does Montessori Academy Edison Lakes offer a multi-sibling discount?
+Does The Montessori Academy offer a multi-sibling discount?

 Yes.
 First child is full tuition, second child receives a 10% discount; third child receives a 20% discount; fourth and subsequent siblings receive a 30% discount each.
 Sibling discounts are adjusted as number of siblings exit.

 Yes.
-The Academy sets aside a percentage of the budget to offer Tuition Assistance to families.
+We set aside a percentage of the budget to offer need-based Tuition Assistance to families.
 Parents must apply to FACTS Grant & Aid for evaluation of need.
-Montessori Academy gives priority to returning families and awards a percentage of the Tuition Assistance needed based on the funds available and family qualified need.
-We believe that the tuition is the family's responsibility and we offer Tuition Assistance so that children can continue their education at the Academy as they move up through the levels.
-Tuition Assistance applications are available through the Finance Director's office.
+The required tuition deposit for families applying for Tuition Assistance is $250.00, instead of the $500.00.
+TMA gives priority to returning families and awards a percentage of the assistance needed based on the funds available and family qualified need.
+We believe that the tuition is the family's responsibility and we offer assistance so that children can continue their education with us as they move up through the levels.
+Instructions to apply for tuition assistance are available through the link on our Tuition Assistance page as well as in the Director of Finance's office.

-Does Montessori Academy Edison Lakes accept credit cards for tuition payments?
+Does The Montessori Academy accept credit cards for tuition payments?

 Yes.
 Payment for services (tuition, athletics, enrichment activities, etc.) can be paid with a credit card.
 There is a 3% fee for credit card payments.
 The 3% fee is not applicable for donations made to the school.
 Credit card payments are not accepted for payment of Scrip card purchases.

-What are the Elementary and Adolescent activity fees?
+What are the Elementary and Junior High activity fees?

-These fees for Activities/Events, which include such things as field trips, special events, bus transportation, camps, and other extended trips, are part of the contract.
+These fees for Activities/Events, which include such things as field studies, special events, bus transportation, camps, and other extended trips, are part of the contract.
 By including them in the contract, families have the option of including those fees with their FACTS Management payment plan.
-These fees do not cover the athletic registration fees.
+These fees do not cover the athletic or enrichment registration fees.